-179 Differences in ASFV genome length are often due to variations in copy numbers of the five number of SNPs were observed in different MGF360 and -505 genes and MGF360-2L in

-180 different multigene families (MGF) encoded by the virus, however with the exception of terminus of MGF110-11L in all three CAM genomes relative to Benin and in the N-terminus of MGF110-13L were detected, but these changes are not predicted to affect the presence
+Differences in ASFV genome length are often due to variations in copy numbers of the five different multigene families (MGF) encoded by the virus, however with the exception of MGF360-16R and -18R the majority of the genes were no different to those seen in Benin.
+A number of SNPs were observed in different MGF360 and -505 genes and MGF360-2L in CMR2018 was truncated by 8 amino acids at the C-terminus.
+Changes in the predicted N-terminus of MGF110-11L in all three Cameroon genomes relative to Benin and in the N-terminus of MGF110-13L were detected, but these changes are not predicted to affect the presence of signal peptides or transmembrane domains.